 Why do I need a trade mark?

-- It acts as a warning – a flag.
+- Acts as a warning to competitors.

 - Most countries operate a first to file system.
 Registration protects your interests even before you starting using your trade mark.
 This provides valuable protection for your business while you get up and running with your project.

 - Registration acts as proof of your rights.
 Even in countries which protect rights established through use, you have to prove what you’ve got and relying on these rights is usually more expensive and uncertain.

 - A registered trade mark is an asset which can be sold or licensed.
 For a business, a trade mark can be listed in the balance sheet as an asset.

 Before launching a new range of goods/services, you should conduct a search to check nobody has rights in your proposed mark or anything similar to stop you moving forward quickly.

 In an ideal world you would run comprehensive searches on all relevant trade mark registers and searches on things already in market.
 Different types of searches are available and we can help you decide on the best level of searching for your project and business.

 When you’ve finalised your trade mark and checked you’re free to use it, we recommend that you file an application to protect the mark.

 You need to file an application at the national trade mark office of the country in which you want to obtain the trade mark.
 In the UK this is the UK Intellectual Property Office (UK IPO).
 This is because trade marks are territorial in nature.
 Unfortunately there is no worldwide trade mark.
 Your application will be examined to check the mark is registrable (in most countries it’s not possible to register a mark which is descriptive or laudatory).
 Some trade mark offices will also conduct searches for earlier identical/similar marks.